alexmc1510/Udacity-Data-Analyst/P4-Explore-greenhouse-dataset/README.md

 # Explore greenhouse gas emissions
 If you know me I deeply care about the health of our planet.
 The biggest threat our civilization and the life of planet :earth_americas: right now is global warming.
 According to Intergovernmental Panel on Climate Change - "Scientific evidence for warming of the climate system is unequivocal".
 The major cause of global warming is the human expansion of natural greenhouse gases.
-Continued exploitation of fossil fuels on business-as-usual rate has increased the concentration of atmospheric carbon dioxide (CO2) forcing the climate to change over the years.
+Continued exploitation of fossil fuels :fuelpump: on business-as-usual rate has increased the concentration of atmospheric carbon dioxide (CO2) forcing the climate to change over the years :cyclone::ocean:.

 ![relentless_rise_of_co2](images/relentless_rise_of_co2.jpg)
 <br>